hashicorp/hcp-terraform-operator/docs/faq.md

   - Additional technical improvements:

-    - More detailed logging
+    - More detailed logging.

-    - Controllers produce event messages for each Custom Resource
+    - Controllers produce event messages for each Custom Resource.

-    - Better coverage of features supported by Terraform Cloud, more information [here](./features.md);
+    - Better coverage of features supported by Terraform Cloud, more information [here](./features.md).

-    - Better test coverage
+    - Better test coverage.

     - A leaner "Distroless" container image for deployment that is built for more platforms.
 More information [here](https://github.com/GoogleContainerTools/distroless).

 - **Can a single deployment of the Operator watch single, multiple, or all namespaces?**